natemow/samples/README.txt

 Various code samples from over the years.
-Tons more available if you'd care to see more.
+Lots more available if don't see what you're looking for.